DataMa-Solutions/docs/core_app/new/interface/header/header.md

 ---
 title: Header
-description: Find here how you can use the header of the DataMa Solutions
+description: Find out how you can use the header of the DataMa Solutions
 layout: page
 ---

-> Find here how you can use **the header of the Solution**
+> Find out how you can use **the header of the Solution**

 <center><img src="{{site.url}}/{{site.baseurl}}/core_app/new/interface/header/images/header.jpg"/></center>